William Alexander Graham: Later life

-In 1866 Graham was once again elected to the United States Senate, but because North Carolina had not yet been readmitted to the Union, he could not present his credentials.
+In 1866, Graham was once again elected to the United States Senate, but because North Carolina had not yet been readmitted to the Union, he could not present his credentials.
 From 1867 to 1875, he was a member of the board of trustees of the Peabody Fund, which provided educational assistance to the post-Civil War South.
 From 1873 to 1875, he was an arbitrator in the boundary line dispute between Virginia and Maryland.
 He died in Saratoga Springs, New York and is buried in the Old Town Cemetery in Hillsborough, adjacent to the Presbyterian Church.

 Legacy

 The United States Navy ship, USS Graham (DD-192), the World War II Liberty ship SS William A. Graham, and the city of Graham, North Carolina were all named for him, as was Graham County, North Carolina.

 Montrose Gardens, located in Hillsborough, North Carolina, is one of Graham's former estates and still features some of the structures Graham and his family had built on the property.
 He lived in the Nash-Hooper House at Hillsborough from 1869 until 1875.
 The house was declared a National Historic Landmark in 1971.

 One of Graham's sons, also named William A. Graham, became a state legislator and state agriculture commissioner.
 Two others, Augustus and John, also became politicians, while a daughter, Susan, married Walter Clark.

-In 1842, John H. Hewitt dedicated a song, The Old Family Clock, to Mrs. W. A. Graham.
+In 1842, John H. Hewitt dedicated a song, The Old Family Clock, to Susannah Sarah Washington Graham.